arvimal/BootCamp/003-Operating-System-Concepts/02-File-and-Directory-Management.md

 ## Introduction

 Linux tries to adhere to the `Everything-is-a-File` philosophy.
-Files are the second most basic abstraction layers in a Unix/Linux system, after processes.
+A file is the most basic abstraction layer in a Unix/Linux system.

-It helps to access streams of data from a destination, either local or remote, and also to access certain devices that does not fall into normal file formats, such as character devices, sockets etc.
+It helps to access streams of data from a destination, either local or remote, and also access to certain devices that does not fall into normal file formats, such as character devices, sockets etc.

 A normal file in Linux is just a stream of bytes on the disk.
 Linux does not impose any sort of restriction or file formats for files.